theamaan/html_css_10min_homePage/README.md

-Sure!
-Here's an example of a README file for the HTML and CSS code you provided:

 # Simple Landing Page

 This is a simple landing page template consisting of HTML and CSS code.
 It is designed to create a visually appealing and responsive landing page for a website.